 You'll have the chance to interact in person with faculty and classmates when we meet on campus, but you'll also be communicating through written materials, online discussions, e-mail, and regular essays or papers.

-They are self-motivated, active learners.
+Successful students are self-motivated, active learners.
 A flexible schedule does not mean you can procrastinate--you'll need to participate actively several times a week, ideally on a daily basis.

-They dedicate time each week for coursework.
+Successful students dedicate time each week for coursework.
 While online students may avoid the daily commute, their coursework demands the same amount of time or more than traditional classes.
 Although the schedule is flexible as to when you do the work, you must regularly take part in online discussions and stay on schedule to meet weekly deadlines.